JCMF

 1860 Paper “Illustrations of the Dynamical Theory of Gasses” where the Maxwell-Bolzman distribution for velocities in a gas are derived

-1860–65 Appointed Professor of Natural Philosophy at Kings College, London
+1860–65 Appointed Professor of Natural Philosophy (physics) at Kings College, London

 1860 Awarded Rumford Medal, Royal Society